geersch/bootstrap-progressbar/README.md

 The progressbar supports one event, namely **positionChanged**.
 This event is triggered when its position changes.

-The event objects has two additional properties:
+The event object has two additional properties:

 * **position**: Current position of the progressbar.
 * **percent**: Current position of the progressbar expressed in percentage.